netbrain/visual-regression-action/README.md

 ## Requirements

 - Playwright tests that save screenshots to a directory
-- ImgBB API key (free at https://api.imgbb.com/)
+- Cloudflare R2 account with a public bucket (free tier available)
 - `pull-requests: write` permission (for posting PR comments)
 - Node.js project with `package.json` (for capture mode)